Ahmed-El-Achek/Healthy-Choice-project/README.md

 # Healthy Choice project

-My project final, Helathy Choice, i developed website with research for recipes to learn about the nutritional values of each.
-For this project i have used all technologie i have learn in this Bootcamp Javascript, React Redux, HTML, CSS and MongoDB.
+My project final, It’s a website I built using JavaScript, React, Redux, HTML, CSS and MongoDB.
+The platform allows users to search for recipes and learn about the nutritional values of each.

 # Test project